 Your usual thirst-quenching brew might also pack hundreds of calories and more fat and sugar than you should consume in a day (or five…).
 Here, seven of the most unhealthy drinks that might tempt you this summer, plus suggestions for ordering lighter sips that still hit the spot.

 Frappuccino or Coolatta?
-The 7 Worst Iced Coffee Drinks
+7 Iced Coffee Drinks to Avoid

 Nutrition: A large (24 oz) has 1,000 calories, 32 g fat, 136 g sugar and 8 g protein.